RandomcodeDev/purpl-engine/FalseKing.md

 shared archetypes between them, in the hopes of avoiding repetetiveness.
 The player will be able to select between the different elements and use three styles of attack, basic, special, and ranged.
 Combo moves between different elements will be investigated.
-The current ECS-based design lends itself well to this.
 Various movement features will also exist, such as jumping and dashing.
 Bosses will have various moves that depend on what phase of the fight they're in.

 ## Objectives